Skip to main content

 However, unions are concerned by the emergence of a work-life balance privilege gap between workers in jobs that can be done remotely and workers in jobs requiring a physical presence.
 To reduce the potential for a two-tier workforce between the remote working haves and have-nots, ICTU has been calling for workers’ rights in requesting all types of flexible working arrangements, not just remote, that is, arrangements such as flexi-time, part-time, job shares, split shifts, compressed hours, etc. This is already a long-established workers' right in the UK and in EU peer countries.
 We raised this in our evidence to the citizen’s assembly and we are delighted it made the introduction of a statutory right to request flexible working one of its recommendations.

 A 2019 EU directive on work-life balance gives carers and parents of young children a right to request flexible work.
 It is our view that limiting this right is a lost opportunity and the right to request flexible working arrangements should be available to all workers.
 Earlier this year, the Minister for Children, Equality, Disability, Integration and Youth, Deputy O’Gorman, published the heads of a Bill to give effect to the directive.
 We engaged with his Department on these, but unfortunately the Bill had not progressed further than pre-legislative scrutiny before the summer recess and Ireland has missed an EU deadline to transpose an important workers’ right into national law.
 We welcome reported Cabinet sign-off of the Bill earlier this week and we urge the Minister to prioritise the legislation.
-We reiterate our call for him to be more ambitious than the minimum requirements of the directive and make the right to request flexible working available to all workers.
+We reiterate our call to him to be more ambitious than the minimum requirements of the directive and make the right to request flexible working available to all workers.

 I thank the committee members for their attention and we are happy to take any questions.